bt3gl/building_blog/content/natas_wargames.md

 Title: Exploiting the Web in 20 Lessons (Natas)
 Date: 2014-10-16 6:01
 Category: Web Security
 Tags: Wargames, Python, BurpSuite, request, PHP, JavaScript, SQLi, Command_Injection, MySQL, XOR, Brute_Force

 ![cyber](http://i.imgur.com/ihtJsdE.png)

-Continuing my quest through the [Wargames], today I am going to talk about the 20 first levels of [Natas], the **web exploitation episode**.
+Continuing my quest through the [Wargames], today, I am going to talk about the 20 first levels of [Natas], the **web exploitation episode**.

 I divide the exploits into two parts.
 The first part contains the easy challenges that don't demand much art (and are a bit boring).
 The second part comprehends the challenges that do, with scripting, brute force, and all the fun stuff.